 Alternatives to the Solo 401(k)

-The SEP-IRA was created for small business owners and is a similar, but more complicated version of an individual 401(k).
-The SEP doesn’t come with as many advantages as the solo, nor can you take loans from the account.
+The SEP-IRA was created for small business owners and is a similar but more complicated version of an individual 401(k).
+The SEP doesn’t offer as many advantages as the solo, and you cannot take loans from the account.

 If you work for a company that does not offer a retirement plan, a self-directed IRA is an excellent option to consider.

-A solo 401(k) can be a great retirement saving vehicle for self-employed business owners.
-There are so many advantages (not just tax), these individual retirement accounts have to offer.
-If you don’t have a plan for retirement laid out quite yet, opening a solo 401(k) is a good place to start.
-Planning for retirement is an essential step in building real wealth and creating financial independence.
+A solo 401(k) can be a great retirement-saving vehicle for self-employed business owners.
+There are so many advantages (not just tax) these individual retirement accounts have to offer.
+If you don’t have a retirement plan in place yet, opening a solo 401(k) is a good place to start.
+Planning for retirement is essential in building real wealth and creating financial independence.